|Prim Point, NS|

 Keepers: Richard Bragg (1821 - 1839), Fredrick Bragg (1839 - 1872), Sheppard Frost (1872 - 1875), William Ellis (1875 - 1912), Leander Montgomery Ellis (1912 - 1935), Frank Wilson (1935 - 1963), Carman Frankland (1963 - 1964), Edward Murphy (1964 - 1987).

 Located on the west side of the entrance to Digby Gut on the shores of the Bay of Fundy, marking the entrance to Annapolis Basin.
-The lighthouse is owned by the Canadian Coast Guard.
+The lighthouse is owned by the Municipality of the District of Digby.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, Rich Schoeller, Wilfried Kalinowski, used by permission.